marek-onPC/marek-onPC/README.md

 ## Hi!
 Nice to meet you!👋
 - software developer 👨‍💻
-- hobby coding after hours
+- casually coding ⌨️
-- likes to learn more in the field of web-dev 📚
+- learning more in the soft-dev field 📚
 - casual gamer 🎮
+- cooking 👨‍🍳